ibm-cloud-docs/CDN/about-https.md

 **Note**:
 New CDN mappings with Wildcard Certificate are NOT supported at this time.

 The Wildcard certificate is the simplest way to deliver web content to your end-users securely.
-The full CDN CNAME, including the Wildcard certificate suffix, **must** be used as the service entry point (for example, `https://example.cdnedge.bluemix.net`) in order to use the Wildcard certificate.
+The full CDN CNAME, including the Wildcard certificate suffix, **must** be used as the service entry point (for example, `https://example.cdn.appdomain.cloud`) in order to use the Wildcard certificate.

-IBM Cloud CDN uses the Wildcard certificate `*.cdnedge.bluemix.net`.
-The CNAME, regardless of whether it was created for you or provided by you, and ending in suffix `*.cdnedge.bluemix.net` is added to the wildcard certificate maintained on the CDN Edge server.
+IBM Cloud CDN uses the Wildcard certificate `*.cdn.appdomain.cloud`.
+The CNAME, regardless of whether it was created for you or provided by you, and ending in suffix `*.cdn.appdomain.cloud` is added to the wildcard certificate maintained on the CDN Edge server.
 And thus CNAME becomes the only way for end users to use HTTPS for your CDN.

 ![Diagram for HTTP and Wildcard](images/state-diagram-wildcard.png)